nataliaa03/Automated_test_sample_python_selenium/README.md

 ## Run Tests
+In config.py file by entering paramaters you can choose which browser you choose (Chrome and Firefox are available).

 ## Html report by allure
 1. You need to have java JDK installed on your system (and Set JAVA_HOME in PATH variables).